-Adi S. Bharat is a PhD candidate in French Studies at The University of Manchester.
-His thesis, funded by the School of Arts, Languages and Cultures and supervised by Joseph McGonagle and Barbara Lebrun, is titled Representations of Jewish-Muslim Relations in Contemporary France.
-Drawing on media studies, discourse analysis, literary studies, and anthropology, he seeks to determine, firstly, to what extent a narrative of polarization remains a dominant force in media and political representations of Jewish-Muslim relations and, secondly, explore how and to what extent French Jewish and Muslim writers and activists relate and respond to such a narrative consisting of dominant, reified binary definitions within the contemporary framework of difference-blind assimilationist republican universalism.
+I am currently finishing a PhD in the department of Modern Languages & Cultures at the University of Manchester.
+My thesis, funded by the School of Arts, Languages and Cultures and supervised by Joseph McGonagle and Barbara Lebrun, is titled Representations of Jewish-Muslim Relations in Contemporary France.
+Drawing on media studies, discourse analysis, literary studies, and cultural studies, my research seeks to determine, firstly, to what extent a narrative of polarization remains a dominant force in media and political representations of Jewish-Muslim relations and, secondly, explore how and to what extent French Jewish and Muslim writers and interfaith activists relate and respond to such a narrative consisting of dominant, reified binary definitions within the contemporary framework of difference-blind assimilationist republican universalism.

-Adi’s main research interests include Jewish-Muslim relations in France, LGBTQ Muslims, apostasy from Islam and ex-Muslims, as well as, more broadly speaking, gender, sexuality, language, and ethnic/religious minorities.
-Aside from his PhD research on Jews and Muslims in France, he is currently working on projects on apostasy from Islam in the French-speaking world, ex-Muslims in Singapore, and Pink Dot in Singapore.
-In addition, he has published on a diverse set of topics, from seventeenth-century French theatre to E.M.
-Forster.
-He is also a translator, having translated an essay by Voltaire and a book titled Homosexuality, Transidentity, and Islam (forthcoming with Amsterdam University Press).
+My main research interests include Jewish-Muslim relations in France, LGBTQ Muslims, apostasy from Islam and ex-Muslims, as well as, more broadly speaking, gender, sexuality, language, and ethnic/religious minorities.
+Aside from my PhD research on Jews and Muslims in France, I am also currently working on projects on apostasy from Islam in the French-speaking world, ex-Muslims in Singapore, and Pink Dot in Singapore.
+In addition, I have published on a diverse set of topics, from seventeenth-century French theatre to contemporary French stand-up comedy.
+I am also a translator, having translated an essay by Voltaire and Ludovic-Mohamed Zahed’s Homosexuality, Transidentity, and Islam (Amsterdam University Press).

-He has taught on first year undergraduate modules at the University of Manchester.
-Before coming to Manchester, Adi taught at Brooklyn College and the City College of New York.
-He received his M.A. (equivalent) from the Sorbonne Nouvelle University, Paris, France, where he worked under the supervision of Catherine Brun.
-Prior to that, he received his B.A. from Boston University, where he had the privilege of studying under Jeffrey Mehlman, Odile Cazenave, and the late Susan Jackson.
+I received my M.A. (equivalent) from the Sorbonne Nouvelle University, Paris, France, where he worked under the supervision of Catherine Brun.
+Prior to that, I received my B.A. from Boston University, where I had the privilege of studying under Jeffrey Mehlman, Odile Cazenave, and the late Susan Jackson.